edoardoSangiorgi/flash-cards/README.md

-# flash-cards
+# Flashcards
-A simple flashcard applicattion
+A simple flashcard application